pattyboy813/rebooto/replit.md

 # Rebooto

 ## Overview
-Rebooto is a modern, interactive IT support learning platform designed to validate interest, collect user emails, and build brand anticipation.
-The MVP features a premium minimalist design with playful 3D elements, smooth scrolling, and a hidden Konami code easter egg that reveals an admin dashboard.
-The platform aims to provide an engaging user experience while demonstrating the concept of interactive IT support learning.
+Rebooto is a gamified IT support learning platform with email/password authentication, separate user and admin portals, and a modern, smooth-animated interface.
+The platform features AI-generated courses (OpenAI GPT-4o), progress tracking with XP/levels/achievements, and comprehensive admin management tools.

 ## User Preferences
 I prefer detailed explanations, especially for complex architectural decisions.
 I want iterative development, with clear communication before major changes are made to the codebase.
 Ensure the design maintains a premium/minimalist aesthetic with playful elements.